BonnerLab/website/_pages/openings.md

 ### Bsc / Master students
 #### Hopkins
-If you are a Master student at Hopkins looking for a Master project, please fill out this Google Form.
+If you are a Master student at Hopkins looking for a Master project, please fill out [**this Google Form**](https://docs.google.com/forms/d/1MyAK26TtNcqrYamh9NuAOtRnkT9zmgLPN4-xTFO2kb4/edit).

 #### Elsewhere
 If you are interested in pursuing a Cognitive Science MA degree at Hopkins, see [ma.cogsci.jhu](https://cogsci.jhu.edu/graduate/ma-program/).
-Sometimes, we take master students or summer interns if we get exceptional applicants (this usually means very good grades and a personal recommendation).
+Sometimes, we take students from outside Hopkins or summer interns if we get exceptional applicants (this usually means very good grades and a personal recommendation).
+Please fill out [**this Google Form**](https://docs.google.com/forms/d/1MyAK26TtNcqrYamh9NuAOtRnkT9zmgLPN4-xTFO2kb4/edit).